 Notes

-For Plain Solid Tuna: If you’re using oil-packed solid tuna, drain the oil but set aside a tablespoon for cooking.
-When introducing the tuna, also add 1 teaspoon of gochujang and 1-2 tablespoons of gochugaru.
-Proceed as per the recipe from there.
+For Plain Solid Tuna: If using oil-packed solid tuna, drain the oil but keep about 1 tablespoon for cooking.
+Add 1 teaspoon of gochujang and 1–2 tablespoons of gochugaru before proceeding with the recipe.

 Rice water: Don’t throw away that starchy water from rinsing rice.
-Remember to set aside a small amount of the rice rinse water.
+Use the second rinse of rice water for best flavor (the first is too starchy).

 Calories: 136kcal, Carbohydrates: 8g, Protein: 6g, Fat: 9g, Saturated Fat: 1g, Polyunsaturated Fat: 2g, Monounsaturated Fat: 5g, Trans Fat: 0.04g, Cholesterol: 82mg, Sodium: 903mg, Potassium: 299mg, Fiber: 2g, Sugar: 3g, Vitamin A: 343IU, Vitamin C: 16mg, Calcium: 57mg, Iron: 1mg